insthync/unity-spatial-partitioning-systems/README.md

-# Spatial Partitioning System
+# Spatial Partitioning Systems
-Some spatial partitioning system for Unity
+Some spatial partitioning systems for Unity